Losant/losant-docs/docs/dashboards/context-variables.md

+description: Learn how to manipulate Losant dashboards by setting global context variables to control data queries and visualizations.

 # Context Variables

 Dashboards can take a series of "context variables" for changing not only what data to display within your blocks, but also how to display that data on a per-block basis.
 This makes it possible to set up a common dashboard that can display data specific to any device or attribute.